Series are a tricky beast.

 It all depends on the genre, the idea, the author, the house, the agent, the editor, the weather, the astrological conditions, and, of course, which side of the bed the respective parties involved woke up on.

-So the important thing, in my opinion, when you have an idea for a series is to be flexible.
+When you have an idea for a series and you’re pursuing traditional publication it is important to be flexible.
 That first book should stand alone, whether or not it’s eventually expanded into a series.
 That way, if your agent or editor thinks it should be a stand-alone, that’s cool.
 If they agree that it would make a killer series, that’s cool too.

 Thus, in queries I would suggest to the agent that the idea COULD be expanded into a series, but I wouldn’t really convey that you’re dead-set on it being a series.
 That way the door is open for both possibilities, and you’re not putting yourself in a box.
 Or carbonite.

 Here are the magic words: “My novel stands alone but I have ideas for a series.”

 I can understand why people love writing series.
 Writers grow attached to the worlds they create, those characters become friends, it becomes familiar, and people just keep on writing in that world because they love it.
 It’s amazing to flesh out a world in multiple novels.
 Perfectly understandable.

 But it’s so important to be able to walk away for something new.
 You created one amazing world, surely you can create another!

 Need help with your book?
 I’m available for manuscript edits, query critiques, and coaching!

 For my best advice, check out my guide to writing a novel (now available in audio) and my guide to publishing a book.

 And if you like this post: subscribe to my newsletter!